Divine Violence / Jin, Jîyan, Azadî (ژن، ژیان، ئازادی)

 curated by Gülistan Kenanoğlu

-This exhibition seeks to investigate the emancipatory action for women's lives and freedom from post-revolutionary Iran to today in the Middle East through ordinary and extraordinary states of everyday life.
-Moreover, trajecting from the Islamic to the feminist revolution, this exhibition will provide an alternative reading of Middle Eastern history through the lens of Islamic feminism and feminist solidarity.
-Also, the controversial role of Middle Eastern women in the Islamic world will be criticized.
-It will reinterpret the narratives as well as the realities, testimonies, and distorted memories in Islamic feminist history in the Middle East, the geography of violence.
+This exhibition seeks to investigate the ordinary and extraordinary emancipatory actions for women's lives and freedom in the Middle East from post-revolutionary Iran to today.
+Moreover, this exhibition will provide an alternative reading of Middle Eastern history through the lens of Islamic feminism and feminist solidarity.
+The controversial role of Middle Eastern women in the Islamic world will be critiqued.
+The geography of violence will be reinterpreted through the narratives, realities, testimonies, and distorted memories in Islamic feminist history.

 Gülistan Kenanoğlu is a Kurdish independent curator and architectural researcher.
 She works under SBArchLab, of which she is the co-founder, and specializes in exhibition practices around postcolonial art and architecture history and the effects of conflicts/wars on cities' public realm.